engelthehyp/js-functional-extensions/documentation/extensions/Array.prototype.md

 Returns the list, sorted according to the callback function provided.
 If no callback is provided, the list is sorted alphabetically.
-Note that this differs from the built-in 'Array.prototype.sort()' which sorts in-place.
+Note that this differs from `Array.prototype.sort` which sorts in-place.
 This method makes a copy.

 **Signature:** `(this: List<T>, f: (T, T) -> number) -> List<T>`